ZahraArj/SLAM-papers/04_LSTM.md

  * But it does not imply any Recurrent Networks (GRU, LSTM, etc.)
  * They proved that an architecture with only attention-mechanisms without any RNN (Recurrent Neural Networks) can improve on the results in translation task and other tasks!
    ![image](https://user-images.githubusercontent.com/46463022/141361806-01a5d499-b21c-4865-975d-ddb4589bb9a9.png)

+ * For each word, we create a Query vector, a Key vector, and a Value vector.